mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 power failed.
 Manual overrides must be made and cranks or other devices used to open and close these portals.
-•	 Even if Power can be supplied to the ship’s computer, individual terminals throughout the ship cease to function, with the exception of those on the bridge.
+•	 Even if Power can be supplied to the ship's computer, individual terminals throughout the ship cease to function, with the exception of those on the bridge.